antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 ImageSharp
 ----------

-ImageSharp is a brand new, pure managed code, and cross-platform image processing library.
+[ImageSharp](https://github.com/JimBobSquarePants/ImageSharp) is a brand new, pure managed code, and cross-platform image processing library.
 Its performance is not as good as that of libraries relying on native OS-specific dependencies, but it remains very reasonable.
-Its only dependency is .NET itself, which makes it extremely portable: no additional package to install, just reference ImageSharp itself, and you're done.
+Its only dependency is .NET itself, which makes it extremely portable: no additional package to install, just reference [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp) itself, and you're done.

-Be aware that the version of ImageSharp that shows in NuGet is a placeholder, and it's necessary for now to get the actual bits from a [MyGet](https://www.myget.org) feed.
+If you decide to use [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp), don't include the package that shows on NuGet: that's going to be an empty placeholder until the first official release of ImageSharp ships.
+For the moment, you need to get a nightly build from a [MyGet](https://www.myget.org) feed.
 This can be done by adding the following `NuGet.config` to the root directory of the project:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>